 Becoming an independent travel agent can be a profitable undertaking if you do your homework.
 Unlike many careers in the 21st century, you won't need to commit four years to getting a degree, either, because the American Society of Travel Agents (ASTA) and the National Association of Career Travel Agents (NACTA) provide training resources online.

 Perhaps the top benefit of being a travel agent is that you'll earn discounts for your own hotel stays, car rentals, cruises, and tours, allowing you to explore new places and experience new cultures as part of your job.

 You'll be able to be your own boss and set your own hours, which will probably turn out to revolve around your clients' hours, but, in any case, it provides more freedom than the average office job.
 Home-based agents (who typically have at least a decade of experience) are often eligible for some travel expense and home tax deductions, too.

-The study also highlights the fact that successful independent travel agents don't necessarily need specific experience.
+Successful independent travel agents don't necessarily need specific experience.
 However, the more experience an agent has, the more confident consumers are in relying on the agent for travel advice.

 A successful agent needs to develop knowledge and experience about some aspect of travel.
-If you're thinking of becoming an independent agent, think carefully about a niche that appeals to you.
+If you're thinking of becoming an independent agent yourself, then consider which niche appeals to you.

-- Does the company offer agent support, including accounting, technical, marketing and commission tracking?
+- Does the company offer agent support, including accounting, technical, marketing, and commission tracking?

 - Are marketing opportunities offered?